acumos/security-verification/license-manager-client-library/docs/rtu-creation.rst

 Site-wide RTU
 -------------

 For a site wide RTU you will give access to any user.
-Just selec the site wide checkbox.
+Just select the site wide checkbox.

 .. image:: images/rtu_configuration_5.png